Men: When should I go to the doctor?

 - Is an STI – no one is going to thank you if you carry on sleeping with people while you’re infectious

 I’m scared of the diagnosis

-I don’t want to waste their time
+I don’t want to waste the doctor’s time

-Dealing with your doctor
+How to deal with your doctor

-Ask questions: Don’t be afraid to quiz your GP about anything on your mind.
+Don’t be afraid to quiz your GP about anything on your mind.
 Your welfare is their priority, so if you’re unhappy or uncertain about an issue relating to your treatment, speak up.
 If you don’t like your doctor you can ask to see someone else.
 You don’t have to give a reason for this.

-Stay in touch: If your prescribed treatment fails to fix things in the time period advised by your GP, go back and let them know.
+If your prescribed treatment fails to fix things in the time period advised by your GP, go back and let them know.
 Suffering in silence won’t make the problem go away, but another session in the surgery will help your GP pinpoint a more effective course of action.

 The sad fact is that women are four times more likely than men to turn to their GP for medical help – especially when it comes to mental illness.
 But men aren’t immune from depression, eating disorders, anxiety, stress and mental illness.
 Just to underline this point, young men in the UK are more at risk of dying by suicide than anything else.